Fifth Contemporary Drug Problems Conference

 - Kate Seear (Law Faculty, Monash University, Australia)

-- Mark Stoové (Centre for Population Health, Burnet Institute, Australia)
+- Mark Stoové (Behaviours and Health Risks Program, Burnet Institute, Australia)

 The conference will run over three days.
 The program will feature a mix of keynote presentations and concurrent streams.
 Presentations will run for 20 minutes to be followed by 10 minutes for questions and discussion.